The Dustbinmen: Links with other programmes

 The Dustbinmen has links with other programmes, many of which were also made by Granada Television.

 Coronation Street was mentioned a few times by Eric; Graham Haberfield, aka Winston once played Jerry Booth in the show.
 Julie Goodyear appeared in two episodes as a housewife; she later played Bet Lynch.
 Barbara Knox (at that time Mullaney) who later played Rita Littlewood/Fairclough/Sullivan/Tanner played a housewife who read tea leaves.
 Jill Summers (Phyllis Pearce) played a cleaner in one episode.
 Peter Dudley (Bert Tilsley) appeared as a man in a hospital corridor in one episode and Bryan Mosley (Alf Roberts) once appeared as a doctor.
 Furthermore, the opening and closing titles contain a recurring motif of a flower in a discarded beercan; "Newton and Ridley" (the Rovers Return brewers) is printed on this beercan.

 Jack Rosenthal left the show to concentrate on developing another Granada sitcom, The Lovers, which co-starred Paula Wilcox.
 She appeared in two episodes of The Dustbinmen as Naomi, Winston's girlfriend.

 There are links with Last of the Summer Wine too.
 Brian Wilde, who played the final Bloody Delilah, played Walter Foggy Dewhurst in the programme.
 John Comer who played Sid in the programme, once played a policeman in The Dustbinmen and Trevor Bannister has a recurring role as the golf club captain Toby Mulberry Smith.
-Also, Trevor Bannistor would later appear (1972-1979) in Are You Being Served?.
+Also, Trevor Bannister would later appear (1972–1979) in Are You Being Served?.

 In 1988 Brian Wilde starred with Trevor Bannister in the BBC1 show Wyatt's Watchdogs, a short-lived sitcom about bickering neighbours trying to run a Neighbourhood Watch scheme.